Globasa-Team/globasa-docs/entries.md

 - `kom` should not list terms ending with `kom' (2i.
 Eg. `nenkom`)
 - `kom' should not list phrases, eg. `alo kom` (1i.)
 - `Kanadayen` should not list other nationalities (2ii.
 Ending with -yen)
+- `aselli` will not include derived words with `-li` (2ii)
 - 1ii: ?
 - 3i: ?
 - 3ii: ?
 - 3iii: ?

+- Check -bimar, bimar, sadly, not words end with `bimar` to test this with.
+- The entry word lilbarix will not include derived words with barix.